colmhiggs11/ProandS_Project/README.md

 ---
 ### 4.2 Histograms
 Below shows the histogram plots for each measurement broken out per species. *(To enlarge the graph just click on them.)* The histograms show that for Petal length & width Setosa's are easily distinguishable whereas Virginica and Versicolor are slightly more difficult to differentiate.
 Also the Sepal measurements don't make it easy to classify the Iris flower type.
+The petal length and width of the Setosa's make them much easier to distinguish from the other two species.
+It is almost certain that if the petal width is below 0.95cm or the petal length is below 2cm then the species you are dealing with is a Setosa.

 |![hist](https://github.com/colmhiggs11/ProandS_Project/blob/master/Plots/Histogram%20PNG's/sepal-length.png?raw=true)|![hist](https://github.com/colmhiggs11/ProandS_Project/blob/master/Plots/Histogram%20PNG's/sepal-width.png?raw=true)|